alonz22/simplelb/README.md

 ## Acknowledgments
 We would like to express our gratitude to the open-source community for their continuous support and contributions.

-For questions, feedback, or support, please contact us at support@example.com.

 Thank you for choosing SimpleLB Load Balancer Service!